Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Baryogenesis, leptogenesis and darkogenesis in reheating

 Before the superhorizon crossing (\ref{net}), the symmetry of massive particles and antiparticles implies their net particle number is zero, so that the net baryon, lepton and darkon numbers are zero, $B=L=D=0$, inside the horizon.
 After the superhorizon crossing, the asymmetry (\ref{deltaout}) of massive particles and antiparticles implies their net particle number is not zero; henceforth, we consider the excess $X$ over $\bar X$ inside the horizon.
-As a result of the excess $X$ particle decay (\ref{xdecay}), the net baryon $B$ and lepton $L$ numbers are non-zero, $B=L\not=0$, inside the horizon, leading to baryogenesis, leptogenesis and darkogenesis, i.e., from $B=L=D=0$ to $B\not=0$, $L\not=0$ and $D\not=0$, during the reheating epoch.
+As a result of the excess $X$ particle decay (\ref{xdecay}), the net baryon $B$, lepton $L$ and darkon $D$ numbers are non-zero, $B=L\not=0$ and $D\not=0$, inside the horizon, leading to baryogenesis, leptogenesis and darkogenesis, i.e., from $B=L=D=0$ to $B\not=0$, $L\not=0$ and $D\not=0$, during the reheating epoch.
 These baryon-antibaryon, lepton-antilepton and darkon-antidarkon asymmetries are initial asymmetric conditions to begin the standard cosmology.

-Such a scenario sharply contrasts with the usual dynamic scenarios where the initial particles $X$ and antiparticles $\bar X$ compositions are symmetric.
-The production of baryon $B$ and anti-baryon $\bar B$ asymmetry requires the interactions between $\bar X, X$ and $\bar B, B$ obey Sakharov conditions, which require $B$- and $CP$-violating $X$ particle decays to baryons $B$ and decouple from thermal equilibrium in cosmic evolution.
-The particles $X$ and antiparticles $\bar X$ asymmetry created by the superhorizon crossing acts as if an explicit $CP$-symmetry breaking between particles $X$ and antiparticles $\bar X$ in their effective Lagrangian.
+Such a scenario sharply contrasts with the usual dynamic scenarios in which the compositions of the initial particles $X$ and antiparticles $\bar X$ are symmetric.
+The production of baryon $B$ and anti-baryon $\bar B$ asymmetry requires the interactions between $\bar X, X$ and $\bar B, B$ obey Sakharov conditions, which require $B$- and $CP$-violating $X$ particle decay to baryons $B$ and decouple from thermal equilibrium in cosmic evolution.
+The particles $X$ and antiparticles $\bar X$ asymmetry created by the superhorizon crossing acts as if an explicit $CP$-symmetry breaking between particles $X$ and antiparticles $\bar X$ in their effective Lagrangian, or as if an initial state that is asymmetric between particles $X$ and antiparticles $\bar X$.
 We assume that the theory of massive particles $X$ and antiparticles $\bar X$ has a global symmetry among baryon and lepton numbers, namely, the numbers of baryons and leptons are the same $B=L$ in the decay (\ref{xdecay}), such that $B-L=0$ is conserved.
-While the $B+L$ can be anomalous because of gauge interactions, analogously with the SM and Grand Unified Theory.
+The $B+L$ can be anomalous due to gauge interactions, as in the SM and Grand Unified Theory.

 We will show that the asymmetry of massive particles $X$ and antiparticles $\bar X$ of the net number density (\ref{net}) results in the asymmetries of baryon (lepton, darkon) and antibaryon (antilepton, antidarkon) numbers produced in the reheating epoch.